Small Estate Affidavit

-One alternative to probate is the Oklahoma Small Estate Affidavit.
-This affidavit can be used for small estates under $50,000 with no legal representation and it requires less paperwork than probating a Last Will or administering a trust.
+One alternative to probate can be the Oklahoma Small Estate Affidavit.
+Currently, this small estate affidavit Oklahoma form can be used for small estates under $50,000.
+With no legal representation, it requires less paperwork than probating a Last Will or administering a trust.

 It really should not be looked at as an alternative to the probate process, as much as it is option available where total assets are under $50,000.
 If you own real estate or other titled assets, then probate might still be required to transfer those assets into your heirs' names after death.

 Prior to 2017 when the Oklahoma Legislature increased the threshold, total assets had to be under $20,000.
 The new $50,000 number will help families avoid the cost of an Oklahoma Probate.

 There are actually two separate small estate affidavit oklahoma statute that address this issue.
 The first is 58 O.S.
 Section 393 in the Oklahoma Probate Procedure Code; and the second is 6 O.S.
 Section 906 in the Oklahoma Banking Code.

 As you can imagine if someone has a valid Last Will, then these statutes cannot be applied.
 This is because even if the estate is less than $50,000, the decedent left specific, presumably legally valid, declarations on how to distribute their estate.